awsdocs/aws-cloudformation-user-guide/doc_source/quickref-iam.md

 ## IAM role template examples<a name="scenarios-iamroles"></a>

-This section provides CloudFormation template examples for IAM Roles for EC2 Instances\.
+This section provides CloudFormation template examples for IAM roles for EC2 Instances\.

 For more information about IAM roles, see [Working with Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/WorkingWithRoles.html) in the *AWS Identity and Access Management User Guide*\.